umashankarkar/umashankarkar/README.md

 - 👋 Hi, I’m @umashankar kar
-- 👀 I’m interested in Freelance Projects.
-- 🌱 I’m have 9+ years of Professional Experience.A creative and intuitive thinker who craves a challenge and who is not afraid to work outside his comfort zone.
+- 🌱 I’m have 10+ years of Professional Experience.A creative and intuitive thinker who craves a challenge and who is not afraid to work outside his comfort zone.
 Poses superb communication skills and is someone who can build up rapport easily,open up clients,find out exactly what they need and then present them with a wide range of services and solutions.
 Pragmátic and result Oriented with a focus on bottom line results.I have a track record of achieving and exceeding the standards of performance set out for any projects.
 - 💞️ I’m looking to collaborate with IT clients for Software Development and Management.